solso/jor/README.md

 	redis = Redis.new(:driver => :hiredis)
 	jor = JOR::Storage.new(redis)

-if you don't, JOR will create a redis connections against a redis' default (localhost, port 6359).
+if you don't, JOR will create a redis connection against redis' default (localhost, port 6379).

 We advise using `hiredis` to improve performance.